 Big Thanks to…

 Avant Garde Vegan for my food inspo.
-You can find their recipe here: https://www.avantgardevegan.com/recipes/gazs-fish-chips/.
+You can find his recipe here: https://www.avantgardevegan.com/recipes/gazs-fish-chips/.